rohan-v8rma/data-structures-and-algorithms/README.md

 We use 4 variables in quick sort:
 - `start` : This is the starting index of the partitioned array.
 - `end` : This is the ending index of the partitioned array.
-- `low` : This is a dynamic variable used to swap elements which are greater than the pivot, but are present on the LHS of the pivot.
+- `left` : This is a dynamic variable used to swap elements which are greater than the pivot, but are present on the LHS of the pivot.
-- `high` : This is a dynamic variable used to swap elements which are less than the pivot, but are present on the RHS of the pivot.
+- `right` : This is a dynamic variable used to swap elements which are less than the pivot, but are present on the RHS of the pivot.

 ### Time Complexity